AlphaleafTech/corejavareview/instructions/part_1_instructions.md

 ## 📑`UserInputs`
-Go to Java class `challenge.UserInputs.java` and please complete the `main` method so that it asks for user all these test execution related info, and produces an output as you can see from the image below.
+Go to Java document `challenge.UserInputs.java`, and complete the `main` method so that it asks for the user all these test execution-related info and produces an output, as you can see from the image below.

 <div style="zoom:80%">
 <img src="https://firebasestorage.googleapis.com/v0/b/alphaleaf-login.appspot.com/o/shared-files%2FAlphaleaf%2Fjava_review%2Fuser_inputs.jpg?alt=media&token=f1e7c7d9-b3fc-4eeb-bd8e-76bc826e9ac0">